DreamweaverDSD/DSD/ClassDiagramExplained.md

 * __updatePassword(string,string)__ : bool- This method is used to update the user's password when they're already logged into their account.
 The user inserts their previous password, and the password they wish to change it to.
 This method should make a GET call to get the hash of the current user password, compare it to the hash of the text in the previous user password text box, and if they match it should make a PUT/PATCH call to the user database API changing the previous password to the new one(the hash of the text in the new password text box).
+This method takes as parameter two strings, one storing the value the user wrote in the previousePassword textbox, and the other storing the value the user wrote in the newPassword textbox.
 </br> Ex:

 ```csharp